hellerve/blog/wip/Carp_and_C_(as_of_2017).md

 <div class="figure-label">Fig. 6: Registering our type in Carp.</div>

 The `..` is necessary for now, because the compiler will put all of the build files into a directory called `out`.
-This is subject to change in the future, your mileage may vary.
+This is subject to change in the future;
+your mileage may vary.

-All right, let’s define some functions.
-Let’s start with converters from and to integers and the mathematical functions `+`, `-`, `*`, and `/`.
+Alright, let’s define some functions, starting with converters from and to integers and the mathematical functions `+`, `-`, `*`, and `/`.
 While we’re at it, we can also define the comparison operations `=`, `>`, and `<`.